 It is very easy to leave a gift to the Royal Philharmonic Orchestra in your will; you can make a gift of a specific sum (Pecuniary Legacy) or leave a percentage of your estate (Residuary Legacy).
 If you already have a will, it’s very straightforward to add a Codicil (amendment) to include the Orchestra as one of your beneficiaries.

 Who should I contact about leaving a gift to the Royal Philharmonic Orchestra?

-If you would like to include the Royal Philharmonic Orchestra in your Will, download and fill in our Pledge form.
-Alternatively, please contact Huw Davies (Deputy Managing Director) on 020 7608 8825 or by email.
-Huw will be very happy to talk you through what is a very straightforward process.
+If you would like to include the Royal Philharmonic Orchestra in your will, download and fill in our Pledge form.
+Alternatively, please contact David Sutherland (Head of Development) on 020 7608 8821 or by

 RPO 1946 Club